Binance Referral ID (Optional) 2025: ASYQFPUG

 Is there a referral code with a discount higher than 20%?

 No. Although many articles on the internet advertise their affiliate codes saying that you will get unreal discounts, Binance Terms are very clear that every Binance affiliate can choose the discount rate they will give back to their referral and which one they will give back to them as commission.
-Binance offers 41% commission in all.
-An affiliate can split it in half: 20% for the referral and 21% commission for him/her.
-Or he can also keep higher commissions for himself, like 31% (while 10% goes to his referred friend).
+The invitee benefit is capped at 20% for Spot & Margin when the referrer shares the maximum via Referral Pro.
+On Futures, invitees no longer receive a rebate.
+While Binance’s evaluation can raise a referrer’s commission up to 50%, it doesn’t change the invitee cap (20%) on Spot/Margin.
 Note that there is no way to pass on more than 20% to the friend, only less.

 It is very easy to check this statement.
 When you enter the code, as we have commented before, a message will appear, so you can automatically see the discount offered.